 Cleaning up gardens in the fall can be a laborious, but necessary task.
 One of the most tedious tasks for many is what to do with all the leaves in your yard.
 You rake.
-And rake.
-And rake, to no avail.
+And bag.
+And rake, and bag, to no avail.
 Is there something more productive you could be doing with fall leaves than simply throwing them away?